Core Exercises Without Sit Ups for Strength and Stability

-When most people think of “core training,” sit-ups and crunches are the first things that come to mind.
-But if you’re serious about building strength, stability, and performance that translates to real life — or athletic movement — it’s time to rethink your approach.
+When most people think of core training, sit-ups and crunches are the first things that come to mind.
+But if you are serious about building strength that carries over to real life or athletic movement, it is worth rethinking that approach.

 1. Dead Bug